-Tri-tip, a versatile and tender cut of beef, is rapidly gaining popularity beyond California’s borders.
-Thanks to its scarce connective tissue, tri-tip cooks promptly, requiring precautions to prevent overcooking.
+Many will appreciate our Best Delicious Tri-Tip Recipes, a versatile and tender cut of beef that is quickly gaining popularity outside of California.
+With lean connective tissue, tri-type cooks quickly, requiring precautions to prevent overcooking.

 To avoid overcooking, you can track the internal temperature of your tri-tip using a probe thermometer.
 Medium-rare tri-tip measures approximately 120-130°F internally, which is a challenging feat without a thermometer.